Eddie Murphy (baseball)

 John Edward Murphy (October 2, 1891 – February 21, 1969), nicknamed "Honest Eddie", was an American professional baseball right fielder.
 He played in Major League Baseball for the Philadelphia Athletics, Chicago White Sox and Pittsburgh Pirates.

 He appeared in three World Series.
 His first two were with the Athletics in 1913 and 1914 World Series.
 Murphy appeared in the 1919 World Series as a member of the Chicago White Sox, a series best known for the Black Sox Scandal.
+Murphy is also known for having the longest hitting streak to begin a career of any player under 21 years old in MLB history, having started his career with hits in 12 straight games in 1912.
+Jordan Walker of the St. Louis Cardinals tied this record on April 12, 2023 against the Colorado Rockies.

 Early life

 Eddie Murphy was born on October 2, 1891, the youngest child of Charles and Theresa Murphy.
 Charles Murphy was a college educated man which afforded him the ability to stay out of the coal mines of Pennsylvania, which was considered dangerous work.
 Instead, he worked as a hotel manager which was located near a rail line.
 The education of his father also helped provide a future for young Eddie that kept him out of the coal mines.